Prelf1992/explainable-ai-toolkit/README.md

 * Commit 293: Test: Update build config tests to enhance functionality. at 2025-08-25 13:13:39
 * Commit 294: Refactor: Improve styling of script for faster execution. at 2025-08-25 12:52:51
 * Commit 295: Docs: Clean up database for better readability. at 2025-08-25 10:37:02
+* Commit 296: Docs: Update documentation for component for better maintainability. at 2025-08-25 15:32:43